 Caravaca de la Cruz run with the horses

-If you happen to be in Andalucia Spain near the first week in May you must head to Caravaca de la Cruz to attend the Festival of Wine Horses.
+We were housesitting in Almeria and had just moved from Salobrena up to Palomares near Mojacer in Andalucia when we heard about the Festival of Wine Horses.
+If you happen to be in Almeria Spain near the first week in May you must head to Caravaca de la Cruz in Murcia to attend the Festival of Wine Horses.
 This exhilarating festival is in honour of the Santísima y Vera Cruz de Caravaca.

 The Wine Horses festival is an ancient celebration of Christianity overcoming dark forces and has been celebrated in Caravaca de la Cruz for hundreds of years.
 You can purchase tickets for the main events which is the horse race to the castle.